pranavpr/cardinfo.github.io/_posts/2019-09-16-hdfc-bank-regalia-credit-card-review.md

 - 1 reward point = Rs.
 0.20 if [redeemed for cash](/redeem-hdfc-credit-card-reward-points-for-cash/)
 - 1 reward point ~ Rs.
 0.20 if used for redeeming from reward catalogue
 - 4 reward points per Rs.
 150 spent, 1.3% reward rate
-- 10X rewards on [Smartbuy](/hdfc-bank-credit-card-10x-rewards-september-2019-update/) (Amazon, Flipkart, Hotels & Flights), 13% reward rate
+- 10X rewards on [Smartbuy](/hdfc-smartbuy-10x-rewards-even-more-rewarding-with-december-2019-update/) (Amazon, Flipkart, Hotels & Flights), 13% reward rate
 - Monthly cap on reward points: 5000 bonus reward points on Smartbuy
 - Reward points can be converted to AirMiles across Jet Airways (JPMiles) or Singapore Airlines (KrisFlyer Miles) in 2:1 ratio (2 Reward Points = 1 AirMile)

-10X rewards, though temporary, keeps on getting extended every month.
+[10X rewards](/hdfc-smartbuy-10x-rewards-even-more-rewarding-with-december-2019-update/), though temporary, keeps on getting extended every month.
+Also HDFC Bank recently imposed new [restriction](/new-restriction-on-hdfc-bank-regalia-and-diners-clubmiles-credit-card-rewards-redemption/) on flight and hotel bookings wherein HDFC Bank Regalia Credit Card members can redeem only upto maximum of 70% of booking value through reward points.
+Rest needs to be paid via Credit Card which is a bummer.

 #### Airport Lounge Access